 There are also ongoing negotiations at the OECD for oil and gas export finance restrictions that can end \$41 billion a year in export finance for fossil fuels.
 Countries must vote in support of the oil and gas export finance restrictions at the OECD proposed by the EU and supported by the UK, Norway, and Canada.
 More work is needed to fulfill long-standing promises to end domestic fossil fuel subsidies.
-This must be matched with parallel efforts to make polluters pay through fossil fuel levies.
-All parties should support the development of binding language, including timeframes, to equitably end fossil fuel subsidies and finance and make 'wealthy big' polluters pay under the ongoing Sharm el-Sheikh Dialogue to develop the Article 2.1(c) roadmap that is due at COP30.
+This must be matched with parallel efforts to make polluters pay through levies on fossil fuel extraction.
+All parties should support the development of binding language, including timeframes based in common but differentiated responsibility, to equitably end fossil fuel subsidies and finance and make fossil fuel companies pay levies on extraction under the ongoing Sharm el-Sheikh Dialogue to develop the Article 2.1(c) roadmap that is due at COP30.

 They should include plans to meet their fossil fuel subsidy and finance commitments as part of the updated national climate plans (NDCs) due in 2025.
+Global North countries should move first and fastest by meeting the G7 deadline of 2025 for ending fossil fuel subsidies.
+The NCQG should highlight these revenues as a source for climate finance.